brack3t/django-braces/README.rst

 All development dependencies are available in requirements.txt file.

-To run test suite execute this in your shell:
+To run the test suite, execute the following in your shell (Django install is required):

     `py.test --cov=braces --cov-report=html`